cedricbonhomme/IP-Link/documentation/tutorial.rst

     cpan -i module_name

-You can download `this example <static/exemple-configuration-circos.tar.gz>`_ of Circos configuration.
+You can download :download:`this example <_static/exemple-configuration-circos.tar.gz>` of Circos configuration.

 Get a pcap file
 ---------------